Clara Noble: Influence in Maragall's legacy

 Noble was fundamental in her husband's life and work.
 She tried at all times that family and social burdens did not interfere with Maragall's work as a writer.
 She was a discreet presence, quite silent, but attentive to everything that was happening around her.
 After the death of her husband in December 1911, Clara successfully took charge of carrying out the edition of the Obres Completes de Maragall, which was published in 1912 by Gustau Gili, thus tying up his legacy: letters, documents, articles, a whole collection of material that had been kept for many years in the office on the ground floor of the tower and that would be the core of the future Joan Maragall Archive, later deposited in the Library of Catalonia.

 This Archive also preserves Noble's documentation, such as a personal diary, letters and photographs, account books, and household invoices; material that shows her personality and the role she played as Joan Maragall's life partner.
 Noble, her children and her descendants fought to perpetuate the poet's memory.

 Death

-Maragall's struggles with his personal anxiety sometimes impacted his loved ones around him, especially his wife, who thus developed a tendency to hypertension.
-In her later years, Noble's health became precarious due to hypertension, and she broke even more during the Spanish Civil War.
-Noble died on 26 April 1944, in Carrer Alfons XII, number 79 in Barcelona, in the family house in Sant Gervasi, which is currently the headquarters of the Archive Joan Maragall.
+In her later years, Noble's health became precarious due to hypertension, exacerbated by her husband's anxiety and the Spanish Civil War.
+Noble died on 26 April 1944, in Carrer Alfons XII, number 79 in Barcelona, in the family house in Sant Gervasi, which is currently the headquarters of the Joan Maragall Archive.